Forest-Economics-Goettingen/woodValuationDE/README.md

     function derived in Fuchs et al. (in preparation) based on Offer and Staupendahl (2018), green: functions taken from v.
 Bodelschwingh (2018),
     red: calamity factors derived in Dieter (2001), Moellmann and Moehring (2017), and Fuchs et al. (2022a, 2022b).
-Box shape: rectangular: functions and factors, parallelogram: user input and output.
+Box shape: rectangle: functions and factors, parallelogram: user input and output.
   </figcaption>
 </figure>

 <br><strong>woodValuationDE</strong> allows for the estimation of wood values
 referring to the volume over bark of the standing trees to be harvested (German
-unit: Vfm) as usually provided by yield tables and single-tree simulation models.
-Volume losses due to harvest cuts and residues (in German: X-Holz and NVD-Holz), e.g., due to fixed assortment length, are applied based on the harvest quantity functions: <a href="#fct_vol_salable"><em>vol_salable()</em></a>
+unit: Vfm m.R.) as usually provided by yield tables and single-tree simulation models.
+Volume losses due to harvest cuts and residues (in German: X-Holz and NVD-Holz), e.g., due to fixed assortment length, are considered via the harvest quantity functions: <a href="#fct_vol_salable"><em>vol_salable()</em></a>
 provides the share of salable volume relative to the volume over bark.
-It represents the volume that is utilized and taken out of the forest stand and is the relevant volume unit for the revenues.
+It represents the volume that is utilized and taken out of the forest stand.
+It is the relevant volume unit for the revenues.
 It includes all pulpwood, sawlogs, and private fuel wood.
 <a href="#fct_vol_skidded"><em>vol_skidded()</em></a> provides the share of